gl-inet/docs3.x/docs/tutorials/tor.md

 Support `GL-AR150`,`GL.iNet6416`, `GL-AR300`.
 This firmware create two ssid: OpenWrt and Tor.
 If you conenct to OpenWrt you will have normal Internet.
 If you connect to Tor, you will be connect to Tor network.
 This firmware has a built-in UI based on Domino Pi which you can manage two SSIDs.

-### Version 1.0 with Luci:
+### Version 1.0 with LuCI:

 Support `GL-MT300A` and `GL-MT300N`.
-This is the firmware created for MT300A and MT300N with Luci.
+This is the firmware created for MT300A and MT300N with LuCI.
 This firmware create two ssid: OpenWrt and Tor.
 If you conenct to OpenWrt you will have normal Internet.
 If you connect to Tor, you will be connect to Tor network.
 Connection from LAN port will always have Tor.
-Luci is installed but there is no Domino Pi UI.
+LuCI is installed but there is no Domino Pi UI.

 !!!
 Note